ied206/DriverPicker/README.md

 ### How it works?
 DriverPicker traverses folders to find drivers, inspects driver's target version and architecture.
 It also utilize DPS's folder naming convention to detect target version and architecture.
-Finally it will truncate unneccesary drivers, and only drivers for specific version and architecture will be left.
+Finally it will sort out unneccesary drivers, and only drivers for specific version and architecture will be left.

 WARNING : DriverPicker modifies its target folder, so you MUST prepare BACKUP of target folder.

 ### Why did I made it?
-I occasionally build Windows PE with [Win10PESE](http://theoven.org/index.php?topic=1336.0).
+I occasionally build Windows PE with [theoven.org's Win PESE](http://theoven.org/index.php?topic=1336.0).
 Windows PE is useful for emergency boot purpose, but needs integration of drivers to work properly in all systems.
 Especially, LAN, WLAN drivers are essential for all-purpose Windows PE.